omniskop/devops-configuration/README.md

 ### Database

-Mongodb logs are collected using promtail and proactively sent to loki running on a central server next to grafana.
+Mongodb logs are collected using promtail and proactively sent to loki running on an external server next to grafana.
-Basic Auth is used for authentication with username "loki" and the password specified in PROMTAIL_LOKI_PASSWORD.
+Basic Auth is used for authentication with username "loki" and the password specified in `PROMTAIL_LOKI_PASSWORD`.

 ### Server